alguerocode/quizApp/README.md

 - contribute to this repo by create fork and open new pull request to see it 🎓🥉🥇
 - your project must understand reactjs, typescript and nodejs(express)🧑
 - see your project😉
+- I appreciate you to contribute in this repo ❤❤